Azure/azure-openapi-validator/docs/rules.md

 A 'Resource' definition must have x-ms-azure-resource extension enabled and set to true.
 This will indicate that the model is an Azure resource.

 Please refer to [resource-has-x-ms-resource-enabled.md](./resource-has-x-ms-resource-enabled.md) for details.

+### RPaasPostLongRunningOperation202Only

+An async POST operation response include status code 202 with 'Location' header.
+Must support status code 200 if operation can be completed synchronously.
+Operation must also add "x-ms-long-running-operation and x-ms-long-running-operation-options" to mark that it is a long running operation (in case of 202) and how it is tracked (Location header).

+Please refer to [rpaas-post-long-running-operation202-only.md](./rpaas-post-long-running-operation202-only.md) for details.

+### RPaasPutLongRunningOperation201Only

+An async PUT operation response include status code 201 with 'Azure-async-operation' header.
+Must also support status code 200, for simple updates that can be completed synchronously (ex: tags).
+Operation must also add "x-ms-long-running-operation and x-ms-long-running-operation-options" to mark that it is a long running operation (in case of 201) and how it is tracked (Azure-async-operation header).

+Please refer to [rpaas-put-long-running-operation201-only.md](./rpaas-put-long-running-operation201-only.md) for details.

+### RPaasResourceProvisioningState

+Verifies if a Azure resource has a corresponding 'provisioningState' property.
+If the 'provisioningState' is not defining explicitly , the client will drop the state when the service does return it.

+Please refer to [rpaas-resource-provisioning-state.md](./rpaas-resource-provisioning-state.md) for details.

 ### SecurityDefinitionsStructure